Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • propolis – 10 g.

-2. Lubricate the nodes before going to bed and in the morning, after defecation.
+2. Lubricate the knots before going to bed and in the morning, after bowel movements.

-Such an ointment for hemorrhoids after childbirth will prevent infection, help improve blood flow, and eliminate itching and soreness.
+This ointment for hemorrhoids after childbirth will prevent infection, help improve blood flow, and eliminate itching and pain.

 • water - two liters;

-• three handfuls of yarrow herb or hop cones.
+• three handfuls of yarrow grass or hop cones.

-1. Pour herbs into boiling water, boil for a quarter of an hour.
+1. Pour herbs into boiling water and simmer for a quarter of an hour.

 2. Cool until warm.